andrewchungxam/2019BotAIHack/README.md

 - The above code can be found under branch-2-Working-With-QnA-Maker

 Bonus: You'll notice that almost nothing of the details of the Luis intent is picked up by the Bot.
-The Intent itself is picked up but the Entities are not.
+Currently, the Intent itself is picked up but the Entities are not.
 You'll want to add Entities.
 Look for the file FlightBooking.json and try creating similar entities.

 Hint:  Try adding:
 new entity: Airport > List > Values > New York -> new york, new york city